syedhassaanahmed/MusicMashup/README.md

 #Music Mashup

 REST API that simply provides a mashup of some underlying APIs.
 APIs that will be combined are MusicBrainz, Wikipedia and Cover Art Archive.

-MusicBrainz provides an API, including detailed information about music artists (information such as artist name, year of birth, country of birth, etc.).
+* MusicBrainz provides an API, including detailed information about music artists (artist name, year of birth, country of birth, etc.).
-Wikipedia is a community wiki that contains descriptive information, including the right music artists.
+* Wikipedia is a community wiki that contains descriptive information, including the right music artists.
-Cover Art Archive is a sister project to the MusicBrainz that includes cover images to different albums, singles, eps etc. released by an artist.
+* Cover Art Archive is a sister project to the MusicBrainz that includes cover images to different albums, singles, eps etc. released by an artist.

 Music Mashup API receives an MBID (MusicBrainz Identifier) and returns data consisting of
 * Description of the artist is taken from Wikipedia.
 Wikipedia does not contain any MBID without mapping between MBID and Wikipedia identifiers available through MusicBrainz API.